 Stock the Bar 101

 You need only a select group of 10 essential spirits on your bar to make most cocktails.
-In Host, we share the bottles we use at home most often and try to keep on hand at all times.
-These are high-quality brands for mixing drinks or drinking on the rocks, but none of them will break the bank.
-If you can't find these specific bottles, ask your favorite wine and spirits store for recommendations -- they'll help you out.
+In Host, we share the bottles we try to keep on hand at all times.
+These are high-quality brands for making cocktails or drinking on the rocks, but none of them will break the bank.
+If you can't find these specific bottles, ask your favorite wine and spirits store for recommendations.
 And, yeah, throw out the bottle of butterscotch schnapps.

-Over time a home bar can end up as a repository for strange, sweetened liqueurs and handles of bad booze that your friend brought over that one time, all gathering dust and taking up space.
-In our new book Host, we share how to stock the ultimate bar cart.
-Step 1: Throw out the stuff you're not using.
-Step 2: Stock up on these basic ingredients.
+Over time, a home bar can end up as a repository for strange, sweetened liqueurs and handles of bad booze that your friend brought over that one time—all gathering dust and taking up space.
+Throw up the stuff you're not using, and stock up on these key ingredients:

 - Sugar Cubes: We keep whole cubes of sugar on hand for muddling into cocktails.
 Use raw, unrefined sugar to add a nice depth of flavor to darker, spirituous cocktails, and white sugar for clear cocktails.

 - Simple Syrup: We keep bottles of simple syrup in our fridge for sweetening cocktails.
-The method for making simple syrup is easy: combine equal parts of sugar and water in a sealable container and shake until full dissolved.
+The method for making simple syrup is easy: combine equal parts sugar and water in a sealable container and shake until fully dissolved.

 - Club Soda: Club Soda is essentially carbonated water with a dash of salt.
 While simple in theory, it's worth tracking down a brand that is highly carbonated with fine bubbles and crisp flavor.

-- Tonic Water: Tonic water at its core is a blend of sparkling water, quinine and sugar.
-Be sure to buy a version that uses real quinine and cane sugar (no corn syrup allowed.)
+- Tonic Water: Tonic water is a blend of sparkling water, quinine and sugar.
+Be sure to buy a version that uses real quinine and cane sugar (no corn syrup allowed).